Pyreko/yt-community-post-archiver/README.md

    pip3 install -r requirements.txt
    ```

-4. Install Chrome, as this uses headless Chrome.
+4. Make sure the computer you're running this on has Chrome or Firefox, as it uses a browser to grab posts.

 5. Run `archiver.py`.
 For example: